hjhart/hjhart.blog/_posts/2017-03-06-how-to-side-load-videos-into-littlstar-using-macos.markdown

 title: "How to Side Load Videos into Littlstar using MacOS"
 layout: post
 date: 2017-03-06 23:39:29 PST
-summary: "Side loading 3D SBS videos into Littlstar media player on the PS4 can be a bit tricky.
+excerpt: "Side loading 3D SBS videos into Littlstar media player on the PS4 can be a bit tricky.
 Get help here."
 comments: true
 ---